dsyste20/demoWerkroosterBeheer/README.md

   - Click the red "afwijzen" button to reject the request.

 ## Roadmap / Timeline
+* Q1 2024: Implement notifications.
-* Q1 2024: Implement feature for editing and deleting employee records.
+* Q2 2024: Implement feature for editing and deleting employee records.
-* Q2 2024: Add logic to make work schedules for other departments.
+* Q3 2024: Add logic to make work schedules for other departments.
-* Q3 2024: Introduce an automated backup system for the database.
+* Q4 2024: Introduce an automated backup system for the database.

 ### Contributing
 Contributions & Ideas to the WerkroosterBeheer System are welcome.